 Typically sleeping up to 12 people, canal boats make for an ideal, alternative holiday investment for families and couples alike.

-Additional costs such as home mooring, the Boat Safety Scheme, maintenance, boat licences, heating, insurance, and bottom blacking should be considered.
+Additional costs such as home mooring, the Boat Safety Scheme, maintenance, boat licences, heating, insurance, and antifouling should be considered.

 Anita Chapman, from West London Boat Brokerage, provides an introduction to canal boating.